Lithuania in the Eurovision Song Contest 2020

-Lithuania originally planned to participate in the Eurovision Song Contest 2020 with the song "On Fire" written by Vaidotas Valiukevičius, Robertas Baranauskas and Mantas Banišauskas.
+Lithuania was set to be represented at the Eurovision Song Contest 2020 with the song "On Fire" written by Vaidotas Valiukevičius, Robertas Baranauskas, and Mantas Banišauskas.
 The song was performed by the band The Roop.
 The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final Pabandom iš naujo!
 2020 (Let's try again!
 2020) in order to select the Lithuanian entry for the 2020 contest in Rotterdam, Netherlands.
 The national final took place over six weeks and involved 36 competing entries.
 The results of each show were determined by the combination of votes from a jury panel and a public vote.
-In the final, eight artists and songs remained and "On Fire" performed by the Roop was selected as the winner.
+In the final, eight artists and songs remained and "On Fire", performed by the Roop, was selected as the winner.

-Lithuania was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 12 May 2020.
-However, the contest was cancelled due to the COVID-19 pandemic.
+Lithuania was drawn to compete in the first semi-final of the Eurovision Song Contest, which should've taken place on 12 May 2020.
+The contest was cancelled.

 Background

 Prior to the 2020 Contest, Lithuania had participated in the Eurovision Song Contest twenty times since its first entry in 1994.
-The nation's best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners" performed by LT United.
-Following the introduction of semi-finals for the 2004, Lithuania, to this point, has managed to qualify to the final nine times.
+The nation's best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners", performed by LT United.
+Following the introduction of semi-finals for the 2004, Lithuania, to this point, had managed to qualify to the final nine times.
 In the 2019 contest, "Run with the Lions" performed by Jurij Veklenko failed to qualify to the final.

 For the 2020 contest, the Lithuanian national broadcaster, Lithuanian National Radio and Television (LRT), broadcast the event within Lithuania and organised the selection process for the nation's entry.
 Other than the internal selection of their debut entry in 1994, Lithuania has selected their entry consistently through a national final procedure.
 LRT confirmed their intentions to participate at the 2020 Eurovision Song Contest on 26 May 2019.
 On 26 September 2019, the broadcaster announced the organization of Pabandom iš naujo!, which would be the national final to select Lithuania's entry for Rotterdam.